LSWR 415 class: Southern Railway ownership

-Operation during nationalisation and preservation
+British Railways operation and preservation

 These three locomotives continued on the Lyme Regis branch after Nationalisation due to the lack of better motive power to cope with the curve restrictions in place on the line.
 By 1958 all three were showing their age, and the end finally came in 1961.

 Modifications were undertaken on the trackwork to enable Ivatt 2-6-2 tanks to be passed for use on the line.
 This resulted in numbers 30582 (née 125) and 30584 (née 520) being withdrawn and scrapped.
 Steam on the branch was however short lived after the demise of the 0415 class, and the Ivatt tanks were soon replaced by diesel railcars.
 The branch was closed under the Beeching cuts in 1965.
 No. 30582 was the subject of a preservation attempt by the Kent & East Sussex Railway.

 However the final example, 30583 (née 488), was purchased by the Bluebell Railway, chosen because of the three it was the only one retaining the original pattern of boiler.
 After arriving at the line under its own steam, it proved a capable machine, and was painted in two different LSWR and BR liveries, up until 1990.
-At present, it is displayed as a static exhibit, as extensive overhaul (probably involving replacement of the boiler barrel) is required before it can steam again.
+At present it is a static exhibit, as extensive overhaul (likely by replacing the boiler barrel) is required before it can steam again.